keithbrink/amazon-mws-laravel/README.md

 For Laravel 5.5 and up, the package will be automatically discovered.
 For other versions, you can add `KeithBrink\AmazonMws\MwsServiceProvider` to your `config/app.php` file.

-Run `php artisan vendor:publish keithbrink/amazon-mws-laravel` to add the `amazon-mws.php` config file to your config directory.
+Run `php artisan vendor:publish --provider="KeithBrink\AmazonMws\MwsServiceProvider" --tag="config"` to add the `amazon-mws.php` config file to your config directory.

 ## Usage